Espresso-Aficionados/website/guides/burr_catalog.md

 # The Burr Catalog
 ## An attempt to understand the naming scheme

 Burrs are what makes your coffee beans turn into a usefull substance to make coffee out of, be it espresso, pour over, moka pot or Aeropress.
 The 'grinder' itself is only a tool to enable the burrs to do their thing.
 As long as any grinder A, B or C is able to spin burr X in a good fashion, theoretically, they should perform identically in the cup.
-Atleast that is the notion of behind high perfomance burr manufacturers.
-Other factors are RPM, [Burr alignment](#alignment), bean feed speed, static-screen (causes 'regrinding') and possibly many more.
+Atleast that is the notion behind high perfomance burr manufacturers.
+Other factors are RPM, [Burr alignment](#link), bean feed speed, static-screen (causes 'regrinding') and possibly many more.

 ## High perfomance burrs